sysadmin-info/sysadmin.info.pl/content/en/gear/index.md

 date: 2023-10-08T10:00:16+09:00
 description: My gear
 type: gear
-description: "My gear that I use for work, creating web content and recording more YouTube tutorials."
+description: "My gear that I use for work, creating web content and recording more YouTube tutorials.
+All the gear you can see here: [https://kit.co/sysadmin-info](https://kit.co/sysadmin-info)"
 author: sysadmin
 authorEmoji: 🐧
 image: images/2023-thumbs/my-desk.webp